A Style Guide for Students Writing Papers and Reports

 I intentionally said “prove”: The evaluation isn't about just going through motions of showing some numbers, it must instill confidence in the reader that your solution really is what you claim it is.
 If you are not doing your best to show that your solution is up to scratch in every respect, the reviewer will suspect that you're trying to hide something.
 So, your evaluation needs to be pro-active in a sense that it needs to anticipate what problems the reader might suspect, and deal with them head-on.

 This means that you need to think carefully about worst-case scenarios for your approach, and show that they aren't too bad.
-(But, of course, you also need to show that you look really good on the issue you're primarily trying to solve.)
+Go out of your way to be fair, and think of scenarios an adversary (who wants you to look bad) might come up with.
+Reviewers appreciate thoroughness here.

 Above all, be honest, and be seen as such.
 I maintain my list of benchmarking crimes separately, make sure you stay away from those!